mozilla/fivetran-connectors/README.md

 ## Development

-The tools in this repository are intended for python 3.8+.
+The tools in this repository are intended for Python 3.8+.

 To install dependencies: